lrcfmd/kagome_database/ML_example/README.txt

 ### Summary ###

 The dataset was used to train a binary classifier model to classify quaternary phase fields that contain at least one structure with kagome layers.
 A query dataset was generated from every unique quaternary combination of elements present in the training dataset.
-Autoencoders were used to compress the elemental features and rank the chemical feasibilityof query phase fields, by proxy of chemical similarity to the phase fields reported in the ICSD.
-Feasible query phase fields were then inputted into thebest performing binary classifier model for probability evaluation.
+Autoencoders were used to compress the elemental features and rank the chemical feasibility of query phase fields, by proxy of chemical similarity to the phase fields reported in the ICSD.
+Feasible query phase fields were then inputted into the best performing binary classifier model for probability evaluation.
 Pareto fronts were plotted to identify phase fields with an optimal combination of both metrics.

 ### Running workflow ###